Licensing

 return ( <RPConfig licenseKey={YOUR_DOMAIN_TOKEN}> <RPProvider src={pdfFileSource}> <RPPages /> </RPProvider> </RPConfig> );}Back-End Implementation

-Section titled “Back-End Implementation”If you’re looking for a more dynamic and secure license authentication approach, you could fetch the host from the client side and match the right license key via a REST API.
+Section titled “Back-End Implementation”If you’re looking for a more dynamic and secure license authentication approach, you could fetch the host from the client side and match the right domain token via a REST API.

 This approach allows the React PDF Viewer component to initialize the license and remove the watermark without exposing license on the client side.